C R G CRG Reports Exterior Engine 1967 Model ID

 (Note: See the Cowl Tag section for other details on the cowl tag.)

 A table of the known 1967 Camaro Fisher Body option codes is below.
 Fisher factory documentation for these codes is not available.
 Nevertheless, a large number of the code meanings have been confirmed via a Fisher production form called the Uniform Option Identification Tag (UOIT) that was sometimes (fortunately for us) left in the car during build - often under the carpet or inside the headliner.
-Those codes that have been confirmed via available UOITs are so noted - and the exact wording of the UOIT description is shown in capital letters.
-The remaining codes have been decoded via statistical analysis, and are therefore not known exactly, but by inference.
+The codes that have been confirmed via available UOITs are noted - and the exact wording of the UOIT description is shown in capital letters.
+The remaining codes have been decoded via statistical analysis and are therefore inferred.
 The CRG would appreciate a contact from anyone that has found an original UOIT form so that different versions (even of codes we already know) can be compared, and inferred codes determined exactly.

 At the LOS factory, the 2M code was used for either the Powerglide or the TH400 automatic transmission, i.e. the 2Z code was not used at LOS.
 Early TH400 cars didn't have the 2M on the tag until mid-March.